assaf/ironium/README.md

 given the likelihood of a bug resulting in jobs that never complete, and the halting problem being NP hard.

+Note: when processing Webhooks, some APIs send valid JSON objects, but many APIs send other format, form encoded is quite popular.
+In this case, the job would be a string that needs to be parsed, often as simple as `require('querystring').parse(job)`.

 #### queue.name

 The queue name (property, not a method).
 This name does not include the prefix.